valvolt/storiz/README.md

 ```
 Then on your browser, visit `http://localhost:8000`

-### On Cyclic (free hosting)
-  - Fork this repo
-  - Visit cyclic.sh and follow the steps
-    - If you visit via https://app.cyclic.sh/#/join/valvolt we'll both get +1 app and 10 Credits

-## Create your own stories
+## Create your own stories (experimental)
 You can add your own stories.
+For that, on the home page, click 'Create Story'.
+Hopefully the UI is understandable.
+Please open issues to report bugs (I know there are a few).

+## Create your own stories (classic way)
+You can add your own stories.
 For that, you will need to create and store your own .json file into the `server/private/` folder, and store your media files in a subdirectory of `server/public/`.

 The built-in story 'Tutorial' will give you a full walkthrough of how to create your story.

 ## Limitations / on the TODO list
-I still plan someday to create a story editor.
-In the meantime, you'll have to flex your json editing skills !

-Another idea is to add a new 'hint' mode for image maps, putting an actual image instead of just a red highlight in 'reveal' mode.

-It it still possible to brute-force public resources.
+It it possible to brute-force public resources.
 If that's a problem for you, rename your media with non-guessable names.

 ## Special Thanks
 Special thanks to Anne 'Shinari' Radunski for her enthusiasm and support with the UX.
 Some of her work has been integrated to this v2 version.

-Thanks as well to Henrik Plate for his support and suggestions.
+Thanks to Henrik Plate for his support and suggestions.

+Thanks to Jasser for his PRs.

 And thanks to You for playing :-)